CART: A Generative Cross-Modal Retrieval Framework with Coarse-To-Fine Semantic Modeling: Introduction

-In this work, we propose a gener\textbf{A}tive \textbf{C}ross-modal r\textbf{E}trieval framework, \textbf{ACE}, to leverage the power of generative retrieval to enhance the performance of cross-modal retrieval.
-This framework is the first work to support end-to-end text-to-image/audio/video retrieval via a sequence-to-sequence model, which is based on coarse-fine semantic modeling.
-To address the previously mentioned problems, We propose three modules including semantic identifier generation, query generation and feature fusion.
-Specifically, we combine the K-Means algorithm and the Residual Quantized Variational Autoencoder (RQ-VAE) algorithm to generate identifiers with hierarchical semantic information for candidates.
-Meanwhile, we maintain an ID table to ensure the uniqueness of each identifier.
-Secondly, to alleviate cross-modal information asymmetry, we employ multimodal large language models for query generation to obtain sufficient number of query and candidate pairs.
-More perspectives of descriptions ensure that the model learns the rich features of multimodal data.
-Finally, we design a coarse-to-fine feature fusion strategy in the encoder-decoder architecture, which is consistent with the hierarchical structure of semantic identifiers.
-In the coarse-grained fusion stage, the model can preliminarily perceive the query semantic information. while in the fine-grained fusion stage, the model adaptively sets different weights for the outputs of each encoder layer to capture detailed information.
+In this work, we propose a generative retrieval framework, denoted as Cross-modal Autoregressive Retrieval Transformer (namely CART), designed to fully support end-to-end text-to-image/audio/video retrieval.
+The entire framework is divided into three modules: semantic identifier generation, caption enhancement, and feature fusion.
+Specifically, we propose combining the K-Means and RQ algorithms to generate identifiers with hierarchical semantic information for the candidates.
+Secondly, we perform caption generation for images/videos/audio, which serves as semantically aligned natural language queries.
+Finally, we design a two-branch coarse-to-fine feature fusion strategy, which is consistent with the hierarchical structure of semantic identifiers.

-We conduct extensive experiments to demonstrate that ACE has state-of-the-art performance in text-to-image/audio/video retrieval.
-Meanwhile ACE has stable retrieval speed on both CPU and GPU, meaning it is not affected by the number of candidates.
-Ablation experiments demonstrate the effectiveness of the individual modules of ACE, while further analysis proves the robustness of coarse-to-fine modeling strategy.
-ACE enables end-to-end generative cross-modal retrieval based on a unified differentiable framework, providing a new solution for information retrieval in multimedia applications.
+We conduct extensive experiments to demonstrate that CART has strong performance in text-to-image/audio/video retrieval.
+Meanwhile CART has stable retrieval speed on both CPU and GPU, meaning it is not affected by the number of candidates.
+Ablation studies and in-depth analyses validate the effectiveness and robustness of CART.
+CART enables end-to-end generative cross-modal retrieval based on a unified differentiable framework, providing a new solution for information retrieval in multimedia applications.